What is Naloxone?

 Naloxone (brand name Narcan) is a drug used to reverse an opioid overdose by interfering with how the opioid interacts with receptors in the brain.

-Opioids include illegal substances such as heroin.
-Opioids are also legal substances like prescription drugs such as oxycontin, oxycodone (Percocet), hydrocodone (Vicodin), fentanyl, and methadone that are prescribed to help relieve pain or as an anesthesia agent.
+Opioids include illegal substances such as heroin and can also be legal substances like the prescription drugs: oxycontin, oxycodone (Percocet), hydrocodone (Vicodin), fentanyl, and methadone that are prescribed to help relieve pain or as an anesthesia agent.

 Additional information on naloxone can be found here.